novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-175.md

 Who knows?

-What if 【Jungle】 ends up running a joint venture when Son Joong-ui sets up one in Korea?
+What if 【Jungle】 ends up running a joint venture when Son Jung-yi sets up one in Korea?

 Unpredictability is a common occurrence, which might be why he hoped it wasn't a rerun.